project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/jslibrary.md

   Which is used to reset the current tag's value with new tag's

 <pre>
- @param {tags} Array      - If tags are undefined then library will reset to previous event tags value.
+ @param {tags} Array      - If tags are undefined then library is reset to previous event tags value.
  $t.resetTags(tags)
 </pre>